ElektraInitiative/libelektra/doc/GOALS.md

 We tackle this problem by introducing an abstraction layer where these problems are dealt with.
-The goal is that for improvements in these areas only code changes within Elektra (and not within applications using Elektra) are needed.
-This makes your code not only portable towards more systems, but also enables global improvements in the configuration systems.
+The goal is that for improvements in these areas only code changes within Elektra are needed (and not within applications using Elektra).
+This makes the application's code not only portable towards more systems, but also enables global improvements in configuration systems.

 ## 3. Goal: Extensibility